nobiot/org-transclusion/README.md

 1. file link
 2. ID with Org-ID
+3. Org headline with `filename.org::*headline`
+4. Paragraph in Org file with using <<dedicated-target> and `filename.org::paragraph-id`

 At this stage, you use a special link type `otc` (changed in the current version from "ortc"; it's defined as a variable, so you can change it to something like `transclusion` or even `tc`).